Mill news and topical information 🌍

 There is sufficient information on the drawings however for us to take the view that the proposed cap is still not close enough in design form to resemble what we believe was the carefully researched and drawn design of the 2015 application.
 This design reflected the style of cap found on South Devon Windmills until the latter part of the 19th century, since when all local mills have been lost, fallen into ruin or been converted so that no original mill caps survive.
 We feel that the works to Fernicombe Windmill offer one of the few opportunities to see a cap put back that would reflect the original design and so maintain the local tradition.

-In late 2024 new plans were submitted within the still open application, and these got rid of the roof structure, (which many comments had described as a lighthouse) and instead stuck with what appears from the side elevation drawings to be a flat roof on the existing tower, (though the drawing comments note "windmill cap removed, replaced with glazed lantern", so it's not a completly flat opaque roof).
+In late 2024 new plans were submitted within the still open application, and these got rid of the roof structure, (which many comments had described as a lighthouse) and instead stuck with what appears from the side elevation drawings to be a flat roof on the existing tower, (though the drawing comments note "windmill cap removed, replaced with glazed lantern", so it's not a completely flat opaque roof).
 These new plans were approved in May 2025.

 Mills: [Paignton]